minnygal/HideAndSeek/README.md

 <a name="roadmap"></a>
 ## Roadmap

-### Next up (Version 1.1)
-- Make the House class non-static and use composition (GameController "has a" House object).
-Update tests to use House mocks.

-### Version 2.0 - location tracking, saved game list, direction shorthands
+### Version 3.0 - direction shorthands and teleportation
-- Allow the user to move in a direction by only entering one or two characters rather than a whole word.
+- Allow the user to move in a direction by only entering one or two characters rather than a whole word (e.g. S instead of South, SE instead of Southeast).
+- Allow the user to "teleport" to a randomly selected location in the house.

+### Version 4.0 - customize opponents
+- Allow the user to specify how many opponents they want.
+- Allow the user to set the names of the opponents.

+### Version 5.0 - location tracking, saved game list
 - Add a feature for tracking the places the user has already checked during the current game.
 The user can request this list at any point during the game.
 (Should viewing the list count as a move?)
 The list will be saved/restored when a game is saved/restored.
 - Add a feature for tracking the names of currently saved games.
 The user can request to view the names of currently saved games at any time.

-### Version 3.0 - different house layouts
+### Version 6.0 - custom house layouts
-- Create different house layouts as House objects.
-Serialize the House objects and store them in files.
-- Allow the user to select an existing House layout at the start of a new game.
-- When a game is saved, make sure the name of the house layout being used is saved in the SavedGame object and file.
-- When a saved game is loaded, make sure the proper house layout is loaded.
+- In a separate project, allow the user to create custom House layouts for personal game play and to share with other players.

+### Version 7.0 - custom saved games
+- In a separate project, allow the user to create custom saved games (specifying House layout, number of opponents, and where opponents are hiding) to share with other players.

+### Version 8.0 - multiplayer
+- Create a multiplayer version of the game using multiple GameControllers simultaneously so multiple people seek in the same house for the same opponents.
+Players take turns moving.
+The player who finds the most opponents wins (each opponent can only be found by 1 player).

+### More ideas
 - Create a library of house layout files for anyone to download and use.
 (Note difficulty levels.)
 - Create a library of saved game files for anyone to download and play.
 (Note difficulty levels.)

-### Version 4.0 - custom house layouts
-- Allow the user to create custom House layouts for personal game play and to share with other players.

-### Version 5.0 - custom saved games
-- Allow the user to create custom saved games (specifying House layout and where opponents are hiding) to share with other players.

-### Version 6.0 - multiplayer
-- Create a multiplayer version of the game using multiple GameControllers simultaneously so multiple people seek in the same house for the same opponents.
-Players take turns moving.
-The player who finds the most opponents wins (each opponent can only be found by 1 player).

-### More ideas
-- Allow the player to "teleport" (be transported to a random location in the House).
-- Allow the user to specify how many opponents they want.
-- Allow the user to set the names of the opponents.
 - Add a timer.
 - Add surprises and bonuses (e.g. time bonuses) to find.
 - Allow the user to get a hint.